-We do't care if you can't find your favorite "Good Italian Bread" down here!
+We don't care if you can't find your favorite "Good Italian Bread" down here!

 Try some good Cuban Bread, or handmade Mexican Tacos, or Southern style Biscuits.
-They are all great, so expand your tastes.
+They are all great, so you could try to expand your tastes.

-Again, try some of the great Cajun, or Southern-style, or Cuban or Mexican, or other Latino sausages and meats, many of which are considered, around the world to be unique and savory, and often even talked about as delicacies..
+Again, try some of the great Cajun, or Southern-style, or Cuban or Mexican, or other Latino sausages and meats, many of which are considered, around the world to be unique and savory, and often even talked about as being delicacies.

 We don't care if you don't like our Southern Accents!

 We think you sound funny too, but we were generally speaking raised to be polite and not make fun of your strange accents and colloquial phrases.

-It 's called Southern Courtesy.
+We call this Southern Courtesy.
 You know, being polite to strangers rather than laughing at them.
 I know you've heard of it, even if you don't practice it.